Mulching Garden Soils

 Winter mulches generally are applied around and over the tops of low growing plants after the plants are in a dormant or inactive stage of growth.
 This usually occurs in very late December.

 As growth begins to develop, the young leaves will have a very light green color due to the reduction of sunlight under the mulch.
 Remove enough of the mulch to allow for normal plant growth.
-With chrysanthemums this might require removal of at least 3/4 of the mulch while with strawberries removal of 1/2 of the mulch might be adequate.
+With chrysanthemums this might require removal of at least three-quarters of the mulch while with strawberries removal of half of the mulch might be adequate.

 Often the cause of death in non-mulched plants is the result of low temperature combined with excessive drying of the soil.